 “Next year we will seek to collaborate with other industry associations in Japan to create an organisation that ensures the reliability of the digital advertising ecosystem.”
 (Shinji Suzuki, JAA Japan)

-“In 2019 ABA turns 60, an important milestone for an organisation as ours.
+“In 2019 ABA turns 60, an important milestone for an organisation such as ours.
 I believe the best is yet to come.
 This way of thinking is essential to keep our eye on the future, as there is still much work to be done in partnership with all players in the industry.
 I am convinced that this collective involvement will form the basis for the future that we want for our country, companies and marketing professionals of the next generations.”
 (Sandra Martinelli, ABA Brazil)

 Better representation in marketing